Elden Ring Nightreign Ironeye Build Guide and Tips

 Bow damage primarily scales with Dexterity in Nightreign, whereas Greatbows scale primarily with Strength, and Crossbows and Ballistas deal flat damage.

-Dexterity and Arcane Scaling Melee Weapons
+Melee Weapons

-Greatbows and Quality Weapons (Deep Relics only)
+Greatbows and Quality Weapons (Relics only)

-If you’re using Ironeye’s Deep Relics that boost Strength, Vigor, and Arcane at the cost of Dexterity, you can make better use of Greatbows and Quality weapons.
+If you’re using Ironeye’s Relics that boost Strength, Vigor, and Arcane at the cost of Dexterity, you can make better use of Greatbows and Quality weapons.

 Quality weapons favor having a roughly equal amount of Strength and Dexterity, as opposed to emphasizing one or the other.